 I got my PhD degree in 2013 from University of Oulu.
 From 2013 to 2016, I was as a Postdoctoral Associate at Yale University.
-Since 2016, I have pursued an independent research carrier at Oulu and at Aalto.
+In 2016, I came to Oulu and Aalto as postdoctoral researcher.
+Since 2018 I have been an academy research fellow in the project "Many-body localization and dissipation in arrays of superconducting transmon devices".
+I pursue an independent research carreer.

 Quantum systems under frequency modulation